LostArtefacts/TRX/docs/trx/lua/reference/UI.md

 - <a id="ui.MeshSlot" name="ui.MeshSlot"></a>[lua]`trx.ui.MeshSlot`

     A model the interface keeps on screen across ticks.

-    A script moves the slot once a game tick, to the pose the model reaches by the end of that tick.
-The engine keeps the pose the model started from and blends the two on every drawn frame, so the model moves smoothly while the script moving it runs only once a tick.
+Move it once per tick; the engine blends between its current and previous poses when it draws each frame.

-    The fields report the pose of the tick, not the blended one the frame is drawing.
+    The fields report the current tick's pose.

     Handles are live references: if the underlying object is destroyed, using the handle raises an error rather than silently reading an